nseyf/news-feed/README.md

 # news-feed

-News-Feed App built with the NewsAPI API.
+Responsive News-Feed App built with the NewsAPI API.
+Displays a list of available news sources then generates a page with the latest headlines.

 Uses React, Redux, Axios, React-Router and Bootstrap for styling.